-Your baby may take deep breaths while he is still in the womb.
+Your baby may take deep breaths while he or she is still in the womb.
 This is a normal part of a baby's development and happens near the end of pregnancy.
-Your baby may gasp if he is not getting enough oxygen through the umbilical cord.
-He breathes in amniotic fluid when he takes deep breaths or gasps.
-If meconium is in the amniotic fluid, he may breathe it in along with the fluid.
-The meconium may block his airway and prevent him from breathing, or it may irritate his lungs.
+Your baby may gasp if he or she is not getting enough oxygen through the umbilical cord.
+He or she breathes in amniotic fluid when he or she takes deep breaths or gasps.
+If meconium is in the amniotic fluid, he or she may breathe it in along with the fluid.
+The meconium may block his or her airway and prevent him or her from breathing, or it may irritate his or her lungs.
 The following may increase your baby's risk for MAS:

 - Difficult delivery, problems with the umbilical cord, or delivery past the due date

 - Health problems in the mother, such as diabetes, high blood pressure, or gallstones